Guardian owner sees higher losses as pace of change ramps up

 "We'll be investing in the next few years behind mobile, behind video," Andrew Miller told Reuters in an interview on the paper's central London newsroom floor.
 "That means our losses will increase for the next few years at least."

-Unlike many of its rivals, the Guardian has shunned creating a paywall and has instead adopted a similar approach to the Daily Mail newspaper (DMGOa.L), which draws millions of users to its site from around the world, funded by advertising.
+Unlike many of its rivals, the Guardian has shunned creating a paywall and has instead adopted a similar approach to the Daily Mail newspaper, which draws millions of users to its site from around the world, funded by advertising.

 The approach has been tested however by the fact big brands pay less to advertise online than they would in a newspaper, and pay even less again to advertise on mobile sites, where so many people now consume their news.
 Actual sales of the paper are also falling.